AP 536: Expense Reimbursement

-2. When two or more employees travel to the same event, it is highly recommended that employees will utilize carpooling to reduce costs and environmental impact.
+2. When two or more employees travel to the same event, it is highly recommended that employees shall utilize carpooling to reduce costs and environmental impact.

-3. Employees travelling away from the office on Division business must receive prior approval from their immediate supervisor.
+3. Employees travelling away from the office on Division business shall receive prior approval from their immediate supervisor.

-4. Employees travelling outside of Canada on Division business must receive prior approval from their immediate supervisor and the Superintendent.
+4. Employees travelling outside of Canada, on Division business, shall receive prior approval from their immediate supervisor and the Superintendent.

-6. Travel is to be charged from the departure point to the destination point and return.
+5.1.
+Travel shall be charged from the departure point to the destination point and return;

-7. Travel cannot be charged for coming to one’s usual workplace to commence employment for the day or for going home from the workplace.
+5.2.
+Travel shall not be charged for coming to one’s usual workplace to commence employment for the day or for going home from the workplace;

-7. In the event of a night or weekend meeting travel is not to be charged from the Division Office to the destination unless the individual leaves Division Office and goes directly to the meeting.
+7. In the event of a night or weekend meeting travel is not to be charged from the Division Office to the destination, unless the individual leaves the Division Office and goes directly to the meeting; notably:

 With respect to travelling expenses

-12. Meal expenses are reimbursed to the employee at the established meal rates as disclosed in Schedule 536 A or alternatively at the value of actual meal provided actual expenses are reasonable and would withstand public scrutiny.
+9. Meal expenses shall be reimbursed to the employee, at the established meal rates, as disclosed in Schedule 536 A or, alternatively, at the value of the actual meal provided the actual expenses are reasonable and would withstand public scrutiny.

-13. The itemized meal receipts (till receipts are not acceptable) shall clearly detail the following:
+10. The itemized meal receipts (generic till or credit card receipts are not acceptable) shall clearly detail the following:

-14. Alcohol shall not be claimed and will not be reimbursed or paid for from Division managed funds as part of travel, food service, working session or corporate events unless approved as per Administrative Procedure 530 – Procurement (s.
+11. Alcohol shall not be claimed and shall not be reimbursed or paid for from Division managed funds as part of travel, food service, working session or corporate events unless approved as per Administrative Procedure 530 – Procurement (s.
 29).

-17. Airline travel costs will be reimbursed at the most economical rate class available at the time of booking.
+14. Airline travel costs shall be reimbursed at the most economical rate class available at the time of booking.

-18. Arrangement for accommodation shall be made in the cost effective manner.
+15. Arrangement for accommodation shall be made in the cost-effective manner.

 With respect to other expense reimbursement procedures

-23. Total expense reimbursements for all Trustees, the Superintendent and the Associate Superintendent of Corporate Supports and Services are published in the audited financial statements annually.
+17. Total expense reimbursements for all Trustees, the Superintendent and the Associate Superintendent, Corporate Supports and Services are published in the audited financial statements annually; and

 With respect to lost receipts:

-26. In rare cases where the replacement receipt is not available, the employee shall fill out a Lost Receipt Declaration Form that is signed by the employee and Site Administrator (Principal/Director).
+20. In rare cases where the replacement receipt is not available, the employee shall fill out a Lost Receipt Declaration Form that is signed by the employee and Site Supervisor (Principal/Director).